 What’s the risk?

-91 large-scale lithium-ion BESS fires have occurred in the past decade or so, most happening since 2021.
+95 large-scale lithium-ion BESS fires have occurred in the past decade or so, at least one per month since 2018.
 The industry itself makes very clear about the fact that fire risk cannot be eliminated.
-“Let it burn” is their answer to battery energy storage fires which is not acceptable.
+“Let it burn” is their answer to battery energy storage fires, and that is not acceptable in residential or sensitive areas.
 Aside from the toxic nature of lithium ion battery fires, they are hugely disruptive to communities who have to evacuate suddenly without notice.
+Larger facilities have a 1 in 5 chance of catching fire in any given year, according to the industry’s own data.

 Read the white paper on risk profiles here.